qaisjp/comm2-report/chapters/4-impl/3000-extras/8500-pkg-upload.md

 MIME type, we return a "415 Unsupported Media Type" and discard the data.

-We then check the ZIP in memory using the following heuristics:
+We then check the following properties of ZIP file:

-- TODO
+- ensure it contains no executable files
+- ensure the metadata file is valid XML
+- ensure the metadata file includes an `<info>` tag
+- ensure the metadata file `<info>` tag includes a well-formatted

 Once we've verified that the ZIP is safe, we upload to a storage service using the `gocloud.dev/blob` library (a Go package).